Minimum Inhibitory Concentration Assay (MIC)

 This test applies to antimicrobial drugs, disinfectants, and other liquid formulations.

-6. Is MIC the same as Minimum Bactericidal Concentration (MBC)?
+7. Is MIC the same as MBC?

-7. What factors can influence MIC values?
+9. What factors influence MIC values?

 The factors influencing the MIC values are inoculum size, incubation conditions, growth media, etc.